Friedrich Hund: Scientific career

-In fact, Robert S. Mulliken, who was awarded the 1966 Nobel Prize in chemistry for molecular orbital theory, always proclaimed the great influence Hund's work had on his own and that he would have gladly shared the Nobel prize with Hund.
-In recognition of the importance of Hund's contributions, MO theory is often referred to as the Hund-Mulliken MO theory.
+In fact, Robert S. Mulliken, who was awarded the 1966 Nobel Prize in Chemistry for molecular orbital theory, always proclaimed the great influence Hund's work had on his own and that he would have gladly shared the Nobel Prize with Hund.
+In recognition of the importance of Hund's contributions, molecular orbital theory is often referred to as the Hund–Mulliken MO theory.
 Hund's rule of maximum multiplicity is another eponym and, in 1926, Hund discovered the so-called tunnel effect or quantum tunnelling.

 The Hund's cases, which are particular regimes in diatomic molecular angular momentum coupling, and Hund's rules, which govern atomic electron configurations, are important in spectroscopy and quantum chemistry.
 In chemistry, the first rule, Hund's rule of maximum multiplicity, is especially important and is often referred to as simply Hund's Rule.

+In 1927 he posed the question, subsequently called "Hund's paradox", of why chiral molecules such as sugars and amino acids are found in left or right handed forms but not superpositions.
+This paradox was resolved by the development of quantum decoherence theory, which explains it as a manifestation of the quantum Zeno effect.

 Personal life

+Hund married mathematician Ingeborg Seynsche (1905–1994) in Barmen on 17 March 1931.
+The family had six children: chess player and mathematician Gerhard Hund (1932–2024), Dietrich (1933–1939), Irmgard (b.
+1934), Martin (1937–2018), Andreas (b.
+1940) and Erwin (1941–2022).
+The chess woman grandmaster Barbara Hund (b.
+1959) and chess player Isabel Hund (b.
+1962) are his granddaughters.

+Hund is buried in Munich Waldfriedhof.

+Honours

-Friedrich Hund is buried in Munich Waldfriedhof.
-He was a member of the International Academy of Quantum Molecular Science.
-His son is chess player and mathematician Gerhard Hund.
+Hund was a member of the International Academy of Quantum Molecular Science.
+He was awarded the Max Planck Medal in 1943.

 Legacy

 On the occasion of his 100th birthday, the book: Friedrich Hund: Geschichte der physikalischen Begriffe [History of Physical Concepts] (Heidelberg, Berlin, Oxford), Spektrum, Akademie Verlag 1996, ISBN 3-8274-0083-X was published.
 A review was also written by Werner Kutzelnigg.

+Friedrich Hund's work and interest in the history of science was also discussed intensely in an interview conducted by Klaus Hentschel and Renate Tobies.

 In addition to the many honors bestowed upon him, Friedrich Hund became an honorary citizen of Jena/Saale, and a street in Jena was named after him.
 In June 2004, a part of a new building of the Physics Department in Göttingen was given the address Friedrich-Hund-Platz 1.
 The same name was chosen for the Institute for Theoretical Physics at the University of Göttingen.